umbraco/Umbraco.Workflow.Issues/.github/ISSUE_TEMPLATE/1_Bug.md

 ---
 name: 🐛 Bug Report
-about: File a bug report, if you've discovered a problem in Umbraco Forms.
+about: File a bug report, if you've discovered a problem in Umbraco Workflow.
 ---

 A brief description of the issue goes here.